hloh42/hloh42.github.io/Writing - Artist Work/6_aug_work.md

 11.What entrepreneurs do is voluntarily scare themselves into growth.The ones who voluntarily do it are always enormously more succcessful than the ones who don't because it becomes a skill: They have this skill of continually self-initating their own growth.

+12.When people say they admire  leadership, they're actually saying they value courage, because leaders are those who are willing to go into uncharted territory.
+They're willing to take a risk without a guarantee of success.
+Courage is the universal proof of growth.

+13.As human beings, we think we're going to be admired for our capability and our confidence, and we strive to hide our commitment and courage.
+But what's really meaningful and valuable to human beings isn't the payoff - it's the process we all go through.
+It's the knowledge of a shared experience.

+You're really at your most understandable as a human being in the commitment and courage stages, not in the capabilities and confidence stages.

+A lot of leaders think that part of their role is not show that they're going through periods of risk and courage because they think it's a weakness and a failure.
+But that's a mistake.
+We all want to grow, and courage is the proof that we are succeeding.

+14.Innovation occurs in the dynamic thinking zone between courage and capability.
+The moment you risk your past and present for the sake of a bigger and better future breakthrough, your brain instantly becomes creative, innovative and inventive.

+Innovation requires fear and excitement.

+Innovation is the electricity that's generated from the stress and the strain between afuture situation you've committed yourself to and not yet having the capability to achieve it.

+15.Living a life without courage just doesn't work.
+You want more capability and confidence, but you have to pay with commitment and courage.

+16.It's not about making a general commitment.
+It has to be a specific commitment.
+It's not about a general sort of courage.
+It has to be a specific courage.
+Our brains don't respond to generalities.
+Everything must be specific.
+When human beings operate in an environment where everything is specific, it brings an enomorous level of reality.

+17.Commitment and courage must come first.
+And it's those who are willing to make those commitments, to take those risks, who gain the greatest capabilities and ultimately the confidence to keep making bigger breakthroughs.